niksouy/Penetration-Test-and-Report/README.md

 negative impact on the operations and reputation of Rekall.
 The penetration testing was performed in three stages, Web Applications, Linux environment and then Microsoft environment.
-During the assessment of the web applications it was discovered that there are vulnerabilities to XSS reflection, local file inclusion, XSS stored vulnerability, command injection and SQL injection vulnerabilities.
+During the assessment of the web applications, it was discovered that there are vulnerabilities to XSS reflection, local file inclusion, XSS stored vulnerability, command injection and SQL injection vulnerabilities.
 <br />
 <br />

-- Exposed open source data
+- Exposed open-source data

 OSINT techniques reveal open source data is exposed.
-Additionally login credentials are insecure, and stored in HTML source code.
+Additionally, login credentials are insecure, and stored in HTML source code.
 Efforts were able to discover the ‘WHOIS’ information for ‘totalrekall.xyz’ using Open Source Intelligence Tools (OSINT).
 This information helped us with our testing by providing the IP Address of our target website.